Exclusive Interview with Thomas M. Priselac: A Series of Serendipitous Events

 “There’s an old saying that the most meaningful recognition is that which comes from your peers,” said Priselac.
 “The Partners in Care Foundation and all of the individuals with the organization are completely dedicated to creating a healthy culture and healthy society.
 I’ve dedicated my career over the last 45 years at Cedars-Sinai, and 30 as CEO, trying to make sure Cedars-Sinai is doing all it can to achieve that same goal.
 To be recognized by an organization that has such common values and commitment to health and healthcare is a real honor.”

 Under Priselac’s leadership, Cedars-Sinai broadened its services throughout the region to enable more Southern California residents to access high-quality healthcare.
 He also greatly expanded the institution’s focus on medical research and education, leading to many scientific advances that have benefited patients around the world, while providing training for thousands of physicians and other healthcare professionals.
-During his tenure as President and CEO, he focused on improving the health of the region’s underserved communities, establishing hundreds of partnerships with local community organizations designed to strengthen them and those they serve.
+During his tenure as President and CEO, he focused on improving the health of the region’s under-resourced communities, establishing hundreds of partnerships with local community organizations designed to strengthen them and those they serve.

 In many ways, Priselac has come a long way from Turtle Creek, the small, classic mill town just east of Pittsburgh, where he grew up.